Does Take Big Lots EBT in 2026?

 Special Discount Programs for EBT Cardholders

-Big Lots does not offer a standard discount program specifically for EBT users.
-However, some individual stores might run local promotions for low-income families.
-These programs and policies can differ greatly by location.
+Big Lots does not offer standardized discount programs specifically for EBT users, such as the Double Up Food Bucks program.
+However, some individual stores may run special promotions for low-income families.

-While there are no EBT-exclusive deals, you can still maximize your savings.
-Here are some general tips to help you stretch your budget on every shopping trip at Big Lots.
+While there are no nationwide EBT-specific discounts, you can still find many ways to save.
+Here are some general tips for shopping at Big Lots:

-Join the BIG Rewards program.
-It is free to sign up.
-You can earn a $5 reward for every three purchases and get a 15-20% discount on your first order.
+Join the BIG Rewards Program: This free program lets you earn a $5 reward for every three purchases.
+You also get exclusive coupons, free item weekends, and a 15-20% discount on your first order.

-Check weekly ads and deals.
-Before you shop, look at the store’s weekly ad and the “Big Deals” section on its website for the latest promotions and limited-time offers.
+Check Weekly Ads and Big Deals: Before you shop, look at the "Big Deals" and "Clearance" sections on the website.
+The Weekly Ad also highlights the latest bargains and limited-time offers.

-Use the military discount if you qualify.
-Active military members, veterans, and their families can get a 10% discount.
-This requires enrollment in the BIG Rewards program.
+Use the Military Discount: Active military members, veterans, and their families can get a 10% discount.
+You must be enrolled in the BIG Rewards program to use this daily discount.

 Track Your Real-Time EBT Balance and Earn Cash Back on SNAP

-Benny is a free app that helps you track your SNAP and EBT Cash balance in real time.
-You can also get 1-3% cash back on SNAP purchases at many stores, including Big Lots, Target, Walmart, Kroger, and 7-Eleven.
-To begin, link your EBT card and scan your receipt after shopping.
+The free Benny app lets you check your EBT balance instantly and earn cash back on groceries.
+You can get 1-3% back on SNAP purchases at Big Lots, Target, Walmart, Kroger, and 7-Eleven.
+To get started, just link your EBT card to the app.

 Download Benny to take control of your spending and get more out of your EBT benefits.